A number of reasons led me to develop this web site to help Internet Marketing Beginners who want to succeed

 Internet Marketing Gurus

 Listed below are a few of the Internet Marketing Gurus That I Have Learned From.
 There are many others but the listed folks are ideal tutors for the beginner:

 1. Brian Clark

 Start here!
 If you are going to make money online, you have to be able to write.
 Brian will teach you!
 Brian is associated with the Copyblogger blog which offers extensive articles on the subject.

 2. Joel Comm.

 I've put Joel Comm high on this list because he is an Google Adsense guru and I am involved in Adsense.
-Joel had a highly successful e-mail book he sold at a fairly high price and his sales were apparently great.
+Joel had a highly successful e-mail book he sold.
 Then several years ago.: Surprise!
 Surprise!
-Comm bundled his Adsense secrets together in a book - The Adsense Code - and sold it through Amazon for about $15 per copy, a tremendous reduction from the e-book price.
+Comm bundled his Adsense secrets together in a book - The Adsense Code - and sold it through Amazon for about $15 per copy, a reduction from the e-book price.
 Folks in the Internet marketing business are still asking why he would do such a "foolish" thing.
 But don't feel sorry for Joel Comm.
 He is a very smart guy.
 There is a method in his madness.
 In any event, read the book if you are interested in Google's Adsense program.

 3. Ken Evoy.